tknarr/opendkim-genkeys/README.md

 and domains at your DNS service providers.
 If you have domains at DNS service providers that aren't supported by the program, leave the DNS API information in `domains.ini` blank for them and keys will be generated so you can set the TXT records manually.
+You can delete the `dnsapi.ini` entries for services that you don't use if you wish, but make sure to retain the `null` API entry because it's used implicitly for domains hosted on services that don't use a supported API.

 Once the two configuration files are set up, you just run `genkeys.py` with the `-n` option at the end of the month.
 That will generate new private and public key files